-I’ve always loved the summer months but, after four long hot Spanish summers I have a newfound appreciation for autumn and all that it brings.
+Autumn in Andalucia is a welcome relief from the scorching temperatures of the summer months and, now that I’ve lived through five long hot Spanish summers, I have to confess to a newfound appreciation for autumn and all that it brings.

-If you’ve never been to Andalucia here are just a few good reasons why autumn is such a magical time to visit.
+If you’ve never been to Andalucia in autumn, here are just five good reasons why it’s such a magical time to visit.

 Summer in Andalucia is hot hot hot!
-On the Costa del Sol where I live temperatures are regularly well above 30°c throughout June, July, and August.
+On the Costa del Sol temperatures are regularly well above 30°c throughout June, July, and August.
 Head inland and it’s even hotter but, by the time the autumn equinox rolls around in late September, the sweltering temperatures are already dropping.

 Although the mornings tend to be a bit chilly the temperature generally reaches a pleasant 20-25°c which means that, yes, you can still hit the beach even if you’re not feeling brave enough to go in the sea.
 There are a few hardy souls who regularly go in for a dip but it’s just as nice to find a sheltered spot on the beach and read a book in the late afternoon sunshine.

-Many of the chiringuitos (beach bars) tend to be seasonal but some, in the more popular areas, do stay open throughout the year so al fresco wining and dining by the sea is still a possibility at this time of year.
+Many of the chiringuitos (beach bars) are seasonal but plenty, in the more popular areas, do stay open throughout the year so al fresco wining and dining by the sea is still a possibility in the autumn months.

-The cooler mornings are also the perfect excuse (not that I personally ever needed one) to start the day with churros con chocolate – the best way to warm up your weekend.
+The cooler mornings are also the perfect excuse (not that I personally ever need one) to start the day with churros con chocolate – the best way to warm up your weekend.

 The arrival of autumn means it’s time to say goodbye to gazpacho and starting welcoming in heartier fayre.
 In autumn that usually means lots of stews that make the most of seasonal Spanish produce.

 Have a wander round any local market at this time of year and you’ll see plenty of pumpkins, pomegranates, and quince (which makes a lovely jam that goes well with local cheese).